mtmatt/LLM-battles/README.md

 We will give our LLMs several different memory model, allowing us to modify their ability.

+## Api Key
+To run the game, you need to set your NVIDIA API key in the environment variable `NVIDIA_API_KEY` and GOOGLE API key in the environment variable `GOOGLE_API_KEY`.

 ## Memory Models

 The memory model is the key of the game.
 It allows players to remember past actions and opinions of other players.
 We first implemented a simple memory model that stores the last 8 rounds.
 The memory will decay over time, so the most recent actions will have more weight.